AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Vision.md

 Magic can cause light or dark energy to appear.
 Magical light and dark cancel each other just as non-magical light and dark do, but they overpower their non-magical counterpart.
 In time, as the magical effects end, the magical light and dark turn into non-magical light and dark.

+>[!note]
-><u>Note:</u> Flames can be either hotflames (emitting light) or coldflames (emitting dark), and there are torches corresponding to both.
+>Flames can be either hotflames (emitting light) or coldflames (emitting dark), and there are [[Provisioner#Cheap Equipment and Services|torches]] corresponding to both.

 - - -
 ## Vision Types

 ### Sight-Based Vision

-The following table lists the different vision types and the level of cover creatures and objects have against creatures with such vision types.
+The following table lists the different vision types and the level of [[Cover|cover]] creatures and objects have against creatures with such vision types.
 If a creature has mistvision, then the cover penalties for mistvision in mist and fog overrule the cover penalties for the other vision types they have.

 | Vision Type | Lightness         | Nullness          | Darkness          | Mist, Smoke, etc. | Fog |
 | ----------- | ----------------- | ----------------- | ----------------- | ----------------- | --- |